dch/couchdb-launchpad/share/doc/src/couchapp/ddocs.rst

     ],
     "last_seq":27}

-Note, that ``last_seq`` number is 27, but we'd received only two records.
+Note that the value of ``last_seq`` is 27, but we'd received only two records.
-Seems like any other changes was about documents that hasn't passed our filter.
+Seems like any other changes were for documents that haven't passed our filter.

-Probably, we also need to filter changes feed of our mailbox not only by single status value: we're also interested in statuses like "spam" to update spam-filter heuristic rules, "outgoing" to let mail daemon actually send mails and so on.
-Creating a lot of similar functions that actually does similar work isn't good idea - so we need dynamic filter to go.
+We probably need to filter the changes feed of our mailbox by more than a single status value.
+We're also interested in statuses like "spam" to update spam-filter heuristic rules, "outgoing" to let a mail daemon actually send mails, and so on.
+Creating a lot of similar functions that actually do similar work isn't good idea - so we need a dynamic filter.

-If you have noted, filter functions takes second argument as :ref:`request <request_object>` object - it allows to create dynamic filters based on query parameters, :ref:`user context <userctx_object>` and more.
+You may have noticed that filter functions take a second argument named :ref:`request <request_object>` - it allows creating dynamic filters based on query parameters, :ref:`user context <userctx_object>` and more.

-The dynamic version of our filter now will be next:
+The dynamic version of our filter looks like this:

 .. code-block:: javascript